kunyora/kunyora-website/docs/router_component.md

 title: Router Component
 ---

 The Router component is one which helps in initializing a request handshake between 2 pages or screens.
 It is a low level api built using the common `render props` reactJs pattern.
 This low level component does not work on mobile i.e `react-native` or any other Javascript based mobile native library except hybrid based i.e `Cordova`.
 This component is quite useful when you are building a web app that requires a `screen` to download some contents before pushing the user to the next route.
-The `Router`component is conceptually used in this scenario to instantiate the download the contents before the Push.
+The `Router`component is conceptually used in this scenario to instantiate the download before the Push.

 Also, the push can be implemented irrespective of the routing library being used. with the `Router` component, one could specify that screens should download both the `Component` and fetch the `queries` which would be displayed on the next screen before actually performing the route.
 Therefore, in this tutorial, we would be building a very small application which would show the `Router` component in action.
 Let's swing into action to se how this is done.